vkhatri/chef-repo/README.md

 }
 ```

-You can also defined node attributes via Ohai by creating your own Ohai Plugins.
-Ohai plugin us ruby code which can have any customized custom to fetch and declare attributes according to an environment. e.g. "Ohai::Config[:plugin_path] << '/etc/chef/ohai/plugins'" in "/etc/chef/client.rb" will tell Ohai to include plugins from location '/etc/chef/ohai/plugins'.
+You can also define node attributes via Ohai by creating your own Ohai Plugins.

+Ohai plugins are ruby code where you can put your logic to create custom node attributes according to your environment.

+e.g. File "/etc/chef/client.rb" has an entry:
+"Ohai::Config[:plugin_path] << '/etc/chef/ohai/plugins'"

+which tell Ohai to include plugins from location '/etc/chef/ohai/plugins' on Chef client run.

 ```sh
 # cat /etc/chef/ohai/plugins/application.rb